-Some people, like software engineers, make useful things for a living.
+Some people, such as software engineers, make useful things for a living.
 Other people, like workers in a state unemployment office, make misery for a minimum of one full hour.
 I endured a phone call from one such person, a dour and condescending lady-robot sliding off the mild end of the autistic spectrum.
 I haven’t been spoken to like that since I was five.
 Perhaps she was elitist and judgmental, perhaps she had been encouraged to be suspicious, or maybe she simply hated herself for not getting fired from her horrible job.
-Wouldn’t it be the sweetest slice of irony to have her get the business-end of a phone call from her former employer?
+Wouldn’t it be the sweetest slice of irony to have her get the business end of a phone call from her former employer?

-First the woman launched into a lengthy monologue that was so devoid of inflection, I momentarily switched off my ear-brain connection.
-(Mothers call this multitasking.)
+First the woman launched into a lengthy monologue that was so devoid of inflection, I momentarily switched off my ear–brain connection.
+(We mothers call this multitasking.)
 It was easy to do with a blaring TV too far away to kill, cats bulleting back and forth as if training for the Olympics, and power tools whizzing into a wall shared by the next-door neighbor.
 It’s New York living; this is expected.
-Next she asked me a series of questions the answers to which I didn’t know offhand, told me to fax her some paperwork, and said that the IRS may audit me.
+Then she asked me a series of questions the answers to which I didn’t know offhand, told me to fax her some paperwork, and said that the IRS may audit me.
 I later scrambled to confirm that last bit and found it extremely unlikely.
 I was doing nothing wrong.
 Period.

 Minutes after I was released from the call, I started drafting the snarkiest email I could think of.
 This reminded me of a spectacular letter that comedian Eugene Mirman wrote in 2011 to Time Warner Cable, a company that lords over most of New York City.
 He ran a full-page ad in two local newspapers, and other outlets kept it rolling.
-Based on my own experience, I enthusiastically attest that Time Warner is impressively incompetent, and his sarcastic missive warms my angry heart.
+Based on my own experience, I can enthusiastically attest that Time Warner is impressively incompetent, and his sarcastic missive tickles my angry heart.
 Of course, it’s best to hear it straight from Mr. Mirman’s lips [around 3:20]; he is a comedian after all.
 But here it is, in full:

 Dear Time Warner Cable,